Class Logistics and Eligibility

 Access Code is an intensive 10-month program in software development, specifically designed to train industry ready programmers from low-income and underprivileged backgrounds.

 How is Access Code different from other "bootcamps?"

-The Android platform is based on open-source software, and has therefore used gained a global user base.
-The Google Play store also places fewer restrictions on who can publish and what types of apps can be sold.
+The Android platform is based on open-source software, and has therefore gained a global user base.
+The Google Play store places fewer restrictions on who can publish and what types of apps can be sold.
 However, because many different types of devices are Android-based, developers must test their apps on several devices.
-Popular Android phones include the Samsung Galaxy, the Motorola Moto, the HTC One, the LG G series, and the OnePlus.
+Popular Android phones include the Samsung Galaxy, Google's Pixel, the Motorola Moto, the HTC One, the LG G series, and the OnePlus.

 What is coding?

 What is a software developer?

 A software developer uses programming languages to create software experiences for web and mobile.
 Web developers design and create apps for the web—an example of a web app is Spotify's web player.
 Mobile developers design and create apps for mobile phones.
 Mobile apps are written specifically to take advantage of the unique features a particular mobile device offers.
 Most mobile developers are either Android Developers (they specialize in Android phones) or iOS developers (they specialize in iPhones) The average salary for a software developer in New York City is $85,619/yr.

 Android apps are apps that work on phones that run the Android Operating System.
 Popular Android phones include the Samsung Galaxy, the Motorola Moto, the HTC One, the LG G series, and the OnePlus.
 Apps for these phones are written in the Java programming language.
 Java is a widely accepted language that is used for other software applications outside of mobile development as well.